 If you’re reading this, chances are you’ve already decided that a career in nursing is in your future.
 And you’re making a smart decision — in 2022, U.S. News & World Report ranked registered nurse (RN) No. 12 on their list of top 100 best jobs.

 On a more local level, Michigan’s Bureau of Labor Market Information & Strategic Initiatives listed RNs among the 50 most in-demand jobs with 3,372 projected annual job openings in the state through 2024.

 Before deciding on a nursing program, you’ll want to understand the differences between Accelerated BSN vs. traditional BSN programs.

-It’s also helpful to understand why a bachelor of science in nursing degree is so important to anyone planning for a lifelong career as a registered nurse.
+It’s helpful to understand why a Bachelor of Science in Nursing (BSN) degree is so important to anyone planning for a lifelong career as a registered nurse.
 (Hint: If you don’t earn your BSN now, you’ll be required to do so eventually.)

-According to the American Association of Colleges of Nursing, a survey of 515 nursing schools found that 43.7% hospitals and healthcare providers required nurses to have BSNs, and a whopping 78.6% expressed a strong preference for nurses with BSN degrees.
+According to the American Association of Colleges of Nursing, a survey of 515 nursing schools found that 43.7% of hospitals and healthcare providers required nurses to have BSNs, and a whopping 78.6% expressed a strong preference for nurses with BSN degrees.
 These numbers will only go up as more and more hospitals and other healthcare providers focus on accreditation and achieving the coveted Magnet® status.
-(To learn more about this trend and the close relationship between baccalaureate nursing degrees and improved patient outcomes, read about the Institute of Medicine’s 80% by 2020 initiative.)
+(To learn more about this trend and the close relationship between baccalaureate nursing degrees and improved patient outcomes, read about the Institute of Medicine’s 80% by 2020 initiative, which was not met in 2020 but had an impact on boosting the number of RNs who hold BSNs.)

 Whether you choose a traditional BSN program or an Accelerated BSN program, like Madonna’s ABSN program in Michigan, the goal is to set you up for a successful future in nursing by providing comprehensive training on topics such as: